 Having all your lead data in one place will help marketers and businesses of all sizes earn back countless work-hours.
 But data can also be very black and white, while we aim to paint a more vivid and colorful picture.
 CallRail is built to show more than just conversions — it’s designed to capture entire conversations.
 In other words, we introduce the qualitative to the quantitative and get them working together.

 CallRail users know the value of our Conversation Intelligence suite, where they can see all of their inbound phone calls transcribed and also listen to recordings of those phone calls.
-With these tools, they can also leverage advanced functions like keyword spotting, Call Highlights, and CallScore, which help them analyze those calls even more deeply and achieve a deeper understanding of their quality and substance.
+With these tools, they can also leverage advanced functions like Automation Rules, Call Highlights, and CallScore, which help them analyze those calls even more deeply and achieve a deeper understanding of their quality and substance.

 There are countless uses for this kind of analysis — from specific lead intelligence, to sales script creation, to campaign optimization.
-And since we know how valuable this is to our call tracking users, we’ve decided to roll out keyword spotting for form tracking, too.
+And since we know how valuable this is to our call tracking users, we’ve decided to roll out Automation Rules for form tracking, too.

-With keyword spotting enabled, as you sift through your form submissions you now can quickly sort by specific keywords you’ve tagged.
+With Automation Rules enabled, as you sift through your form submissions you now can quickly sort by specific key terms you’ve tagged.
 For example, a dentist can set up CallRail to surface form submissions which mention “dentures” or “crown,” treating leads that mention those topics as high-value (and therefore high-priority).

 Coming soon: Live chat tracking